jina-ai/jina/.github/2.0/cookbooks/Executor.md

 - `jtype` is a string.
 Defines the class name, interchangeable with bang mark `!`;
 - `with` is a map.
 Defines kwargs of the class `__init__` method
-- `metas` is a map.
-Defines the meta information of that class.
-Compared to `1.x` it is reduced to the following fields:
+- `metas` is a dictionary.
+It defines the meta information of that class.
+It contains the following fields:
     - `name` is a string.
 Defines the name of the executor;
     - `description` is a string.
 Defines the description of this executor.
 It will be used in automatic docs UI;
     - `workspace` is a string.
 Defines the workspace of the executor;